How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 echo "Database port: $DB_PORT"

-According to the AWS Well-Architected Framework, separating configuration from code is a key principle for maintainable systems.
-I’ve found this approach particularly helpful when scripts need to run in multiple environments with different settings.
+Separating configuration from code is a key principle for maintainable systems.
+This approach is particularly helpful when scripts need to run in multiple environments with different settings.

-Throughout my years of implementing automation scripts, I’ve identified several real-world considerations that are crucial for success:
+When implementing automation scripts, several real-world considerations are crucial for success:

 Cost Factors